trishan9/JavaScript-Tutorial/src/pages/chapters/day2.md

 console.log(`${date}/${month}/${year} ${hours}:${minutes}`) // 4/1/2020 0:56
 ```

 🌕  You have boundless energy.
 You have just completed day 2 of 30 days js and you are two steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle memory.
+Now do some exercises for your brain and for your muscle memory too. #happy_learning